-The grassland is split into two main parts: Timpas Unit in the northwest, and Carrizo Unit in the southeast along the Oklahoma border.
+The grassland is split into two main parts: Timpas Unit in the northwest (of Comanche National Grassland), and Carrizo Unit in the southeast along the Oklahoma border.
 The roads are well marked and should be good for even low clearance cars.
 Remember to bring water and a full tank of gas when visiting.

-Biking/Hiking – Santa Fe National Historic Trail passes through the grassland.
+Biking/Hiking – The Santa Fe National Historic Trail passes through the grassland.
 In addition there are numerous well marked trails.

-- Picket Canyon trail goes by a long set of Jurassic tracks.
+- Picket Wire Trail goes by a long set of Jurassic tracks.